openlawteam/docs/docs/openlaw-object/README.md

 # Openlaw Object

-The Openlaw object defined in Openlaw.scala compiles to JavaScript and is an interface in the OpenLaw protocol to interact directly with a contract and its contents.
+The `Openlaw` object defined in Openlaw.scala compiles to JavaScript and is an interface in the OpenLaw protocol to interact directly with an agreement and its contents, including its various variable types.
 The object methods are categorized below.

+## Template / Contract

 ### compileTemplate